What is Survival Jobs?

-Before diving into the pros and cons of a survival job, one has to understand what a survival job is about and why one should take it.
+Before diving into the pros and cons of survival jobs, one has to understand what a survival job is about and why one should take it.
 We know that having a stable career is one of the most important turning points for many individuals in this day and age.
-Not only it acts as a good platform for the individual, but also functions as a stepping stone to help them achieve their future targets and aspirations that one have for themselves.
+Not only it acts as a good platform for the individual but it also functions as a stepping stone to help them achieve their future targets and aspirations that one has for themselves.

 Why People Choose Survival Jobs?

 One of the main reasons why many people choose survival jobs is because they think that they can impress future employers by being already employed.
 But sometimes, this idea can easily backfire if the candidate is present in a rival company.

 In recent studies, it has been noticed that many employers are now understanding and aware of the problem of unemployment.
 The main reason being that nowadays unemployment is so common that it has lost its shame factor.
 So, if you are unemployed do not be discouraged to accept it in front of the future employer.
 They know how hard it is in this competitive environment to get a job.

 On the other hand, there are still people who still can’t resist following the decisions of taking a survival job to save the process of explaining it to the employer.
 If they explained what they learned from doing survival jobs positively and optimistically, then most employers will be impressed by the candidate.

 While explaining, make sure that you start from the basic cause i.e. your monetary status.
 Try to explain that you took the survival job as a method of getting money to pay your bills and also your needs and requirements.
 Make sure that whenever you explain the reason; try not to sound too desperate.